FARH4D/FARH4D/README.md

 ## 💬 Let's Chat

-If you want to work on something together or just want to say hi, feel free to reach out.
-I'm always down to work on fun projects and learning new skills.
+If you want to work on something together or just want to say hi, feel free to reach out, I'm always down to work on fun projects and learn new skills.